Walsingham Priory is best known for three things;

 Slipper Chapel is the last stage of the pilgrims route to Walsingham and this is where it’s believed they walked bare-foot from here to Walsingham.

-However, I chose not to do this as I don’t think it would have been terribly comfortable, and I also deviated from the route the pilgrims take to Walsingham and had a lovely amble up on to the west valley of the village with amazing views over the Norfolk countryside.
+However, I chose not to do this when I went on the circular walk as I didn’t think it would have been terribly comfortable (!) and I also deviated from the route the pilgrims take to Walsingham and had a lovely amble up on to the west valley of the village with amazing views over the Norfolk countryside.

 I always find when I visit Walsingham that a general sense of religious peace remains throughout this ancient village.
 I find it has a strange atmosphere, but that may just be me!